 How do you get as good as possible?
 And how do you stay on top for as long as possible?

-Does general health advice like eating more vegetables and having less stress in your life apply here too or are top performances the result of different factors?
+Does general health advice like eating more vegetables and having less stress in your life apply here too, or are top performances the result of different factors?

-It is known that people who exercise moderately are able to increase their performance up until their 90s.
+It is known that people who exercise moderately are able to increase their performance until their 90s.
 Is it possible to increase performance after the magic age of 35, also for those with a better background in training?

-And as an extra dimension for all questions: Do the effects of time affect the two sexes differently?
+And as an extra dimension for all questions: do the effects of time affect the two sexes differently?

 The first question is the easiest to answer, so let’s start there.
 Swimming was more or less a sport for youth for a long time.
 In the 1970s, most swimmers ended their careers before turning 25.
 The American boycott of the Moscow Olympics in 1980 meant that several swimmers who would have otherwise ended careers after the games instead decided to stay on for an additional four years with their eyes set on the 1984 Olympics in Los Angeles.
-Cynthia Woodhead, Tracy Caulkins, Mary T. Meagher, Craig Beardsley, Rowdy Gaines, Bill Barrett and Steve Lundquist all qualified to the fictional Olympic team of 1980 to then proceed to the Olympic qualifying races in 1984.
+Cynthia Woodhead, Tracy Caulkins, Mary T. Meagher, Craig Beardsley, Rowdy Gaines, Bill Barrett and Steve Lundquist all qualified for the fictional Olympic team of 1980 and then proceeded to the Olympic qualifying races in 1984.
 Breaststroke swimmer Lundquist, who won gold medals in Los Angeles, referred to the gang as “the grey beards.”
-Their average age?
-Twenty-three...
+Their average age: 23.

-Forbes Magazine estimated that Ryan Lochte made over a million dollars in sponsorship revenues during the Olympic year of 2012.
-At the beginning of the 1980s, however, there were no sponsorship programs, so when the college scholarships ended when the swimmers were around 22–23, they lacked the funds necessary for housing, travel and the copious amounts of food swimmers wolf down in-between training sessions.
+Forbes magazine estimated that Ryan Lochte made over a million dollars in sponsorship revenues during the Olympic year of 2012.
+At the beginning of the 1980s, however, there were no sponsorship programs, so when the college scholarships ended when the swimmers were around 22–23, they lacked the funds necessary for housing, travel and the copious amounts of food swimmers wolf down between training sessions.

-The undeniable emperor of competition pools, Michael Phelps, was only fifteen years old when he came in fifth at the Sydney Olympics in 2000.
-And he broke his first world record before he’d even turned sixteen.
-A time he’s beaten by a significant margin since then.
-Significant for being a world-class swimmer, but not in comparison with the steep development experienced by “ordinary” teenage swimmers.
+The undeniable emperor of competition pools, Michael Phelps, was only 15 years old when he came in fifth at the Sydney Olympics in 2000, and he broke his first world record before he’d even turned 16, a time he’s beaten by a significant margin since then.
+That’s significant for a world-class swimmer, but not in comparison with the steep development experienced by “ordinary” teenage swimmers.
 The same applies to every distance in which Phelps has competed on a regular basis up to the age of 23–24 (see table).

-Swedish swimmer Simon Sjödin didn’t swim nearly as fast in his teens, but could rather be said to have been a late bloomer.
-At the age of sixteen, he only had the thirteenth best time in the 200 meters medley at the Sollentuna Simfestival.
-There were probably not all that many people in the audience who saw him as a future world championships finalist.
+Swedish swimmer Simon Sjödin didn’t swim nearly as fast in his teens, but he’s considered a late bloomer.
+At the age of 16, he only had the thirteenth best time in the 200m medley at the Sollentuna Simfestival.
+There were probably not many people in the audience who saw him as a future world championships finalist.
 And even if he kept making steady progress in the background, he remained uneven for a long time.
-Here, questionable results such as 2:20.01 at the Wella Cup in Täby at the age of nineteen was nothing to write home about.
+Questionable results such as 2:20.01 at the Wella Cup in Täby at the age of 19 was nothing to write home about.
 Nevertheless, Simon Sjödin now belongs to the European elite and has both competed in the world championship and won medals in the European championships, where his best time was 1:58.02.
-Phelps and Sjödin, who’re now both in their 30s, have both performed their best times after having turned 23.
+Phelps and Sjödin, now both in their 30s, got their best times after they turned 23.
 It’s thus reasonable to assume that most swimmers are able to improve at least until they turn 30.

-The development of Michael Phelps from puberty and onward
+Michael Phelps’ Development from Puberty Onward